 By submitting your work to Trilithon you are giving non-exclusive print and digital rights for the Ancient Order of Druids in America to publish your article (or portions thereof) in Trilithon or on its website.

 Trilithon is published yearly on the Alban Hefin, the Summer Solstice.
 Articles for the yearly publication are due by January 1st.
-If you have been asked to make a revision to your article, it will be due by February 1st.
 Authors are free to submit anytime in the year; if your article is accepted, it will be held until our next yearly publication.

 Author Contact Information